npm/npm/doc/faq.md

 ## Can I list a url as a dependency?

 Yes.
 It should be a url to a gzipped tarball containing a single folder that has a package.json in its root.
+(See "what is a package?" above.)

 ## OK, but can I list a git repo as a dependency?